A CLOCKWORK ORANGE ANALYSIS - PART ONE (Opening Through the Ode to Joy in the Milk Bar)

 1 Red screen (00:03) Red screen.

 The film opens with the great Wendy Carlos Williams' title music.
 A curious sense of troubling majesty and anticipation is communicated.
 And well it should.
-We are listening to Carlos' interpretation of Henry Purcell's 17th century "Funeral Music for Queen Mary".
-These were its vocals.
+We are listening to Carlos' interpretation of Henry Purcell's "Funeral Music for Queen Mary" composed in 1695.
+This was its text.

 Man that is born of a woman